luapower/bundle/bundle.md

 tagline: LuaJIT single-executable app deployment
 ---

-## WORK IN PROGRESS
+<warn>WORK IN PROGRESS</warn>

-## What Is
+## What is

 Bundle is a small framework for bundling together LuaJIT, Lua modules, Lua/C modules, Dynasm/Lua modules, C libraries, and other static assets into a single fat executable.
 In its default configuration, it assumes luapower's [toolchain] and [directory layout] and it works on Windows, Linux and OSX, x86 and x64.

 ## How it works